sigasi/sigasi_insights/content/manual/trouble.md

 Symptoms:

 * All VHDL-files in the project are **not mapped**
-* The Project contains only one error: “This VHDL project can not be built since the library mapping information is missing”
+* The Project contains only one error: "This VHDL project can not be built since the library mapping information is missing"
 * VHDL files contain errors, but these errors do not show up in the Problems View.
 * In the Project Explorer, the name of the library (for example: `[work]`) is not shown next to the filename.